All plants need water to grow, but how much is too much? Should I be watering everyday?

 Step 3: Wait

-Let the plants sit in that bottom tray for about 10 minutes or so.
-After that, check the top of the soil and see if its moist.
+Let your plants sit in that bottom tray for about 10 minutes or so.
+After that, check the top of the soil and see if it’s moist.

 If so, you’re ready to remove that baby from the water.

 If not, give it another 5 or 10 minutes and check it again.
 If you’re anything like me, make sure to set a timer.
 I may or may not have forgotten about a poor guy and ended up almost drowning him.

 Step 4: Remove from Water and Drain

 If you’re using a 10×20 tray, you can just remove any excess water from the tray and place it back underneath your seedlings.

 If you’re bottom watering a houseplant or succulent, let it hang out and drain in the sink for a minute to get rid of any excess water before you hang him back up or put him back.

 Is Bottom Watering Better Than Top Watering?

 Yes it is a better method, especially for newer gardeners.
 We have a tendency to think plants need water all the time, 2 times a day, every day.
 But plants aren’t that scheduled.